 An interactive internet safety resource.
 Contains the latest advice on cyberbullying and reporting.

 Information and advice to encourage responsible digital citizenship.

 Great for children, teachers, parents and carers.
 Fun games and activities alongside internet safety advice.

-Advices for teenagers on how to stay safe while chatting online with information about the potential dangers of interactive services like chat, Instant Messenger, online games, email and mobiles.
+Advice for teenagers on how to stay safe online with information about the potential dangers of interactive services like chat, social networking, online games, email and mobiles.

 Access the user manuals for all Blackberry Smartphones, giving parents the opportunity to find out how Blackberry Messenger (BBM) works and how to maximize your daughter’s safety when she uses BBM.

 Childnet has produced a checklist of safety questions for parents and carers when purchasing a mobile phone for a child.